Mosan-TW/feature-switch-helper/README.md

   }
   ```

-  - Please change the path to point to the `validate.js` script in the `feature-switch-helper` package.
-  - Note: We intentionally use `node` to run the script because `tsx` does not support the decorators required by packages like `class-transformer`, which would cause the validation script to fail.

 - Run the `pnpm feature-switch:validate` command to help check if the feature switches used in the code are consistent with the definitions in the configuration file.
-If the project has not been compiled, run `pnpm build` first.
 This command ensures that:
   - All feature switches used in the code are defined in the `feature-switch.json` configuration file.
   - All feature switches defined in the `feature-switch.json` configuration file are used in the code (i.e., there should be no idle, unused feature switches).
-  - This also helps to find inconsistencies between the configuration file and the code due to typos.
+  - This also helps detect spelling mistakes in feature switch names and environment names used in the code and configuration file.

-### Running the Project:
+### 4. Running the Project:

 - Start your NestJS project normally.
 The feature switches will enable or disable corresponding features based on the configuration in `feature-switch.json`.
 - When the project starts, it will list all enabled and disabled feature switches in the console log, allowing you to confirm the current feature status.
 For example: